Seven steps to successfully manage your sales compensation plans

 - Revenue segments.
-Incentive payments are often the biggest marketing expenditure in your P&L statements; Many companies spend upwards of 12-15 percent of total revenue just on sales incentives.
-Being able to accurately forecast and model these costs is crucial to keeping your organization financially healthy.
+Incentive payments are often the biggest marketing expenditure in your P&L statements.
+Many companies spend upwards of 12-15% of total revenue just on sales incentives.
+Being able to accurately forecast and model these costs are crucial to keeping your organization financially healthy.

 - Sizing and deployment.
-To ensure that your reps can deliver against your comp plans, you need to make sure that you have the right-sized headcount, the right talent on your staff, and a territory map that logically and equitably groups accounts.
+To ensure your reps can deliver against your comp plans, you need to make sure you have the right-sized headcount, the right talent on your staff, and a territory map logically and equitably grouping accounts.